skaes/logjam_agent/README.md

 Set the environment variable `APP_LOG_TO_STDOUT` if you want to log to `STDOUT`.
 Otherwise, logs will appear in the subdirectory `log` of your application's root.

+## Selective Logging

+The agent adds log lines to the request information sent via ZMQ on the logging bus and also writes log lines to the configured log device.

+Using one of the logjam helpers `LogjamAgent.logjam_only` or `LogjamAgent.logdevice_only` it is possible to send information to only one of those log line sinks for the duration of a given block.

 ## Troubleshooting